Can You Use Copic Markers On Fabric?

-You can use Copic markers on fabric and it’s an easy way to customize clothing or to make home decorations.
-However, using Copic markers on fabric is very different from using them on paper.
+You can use Copic markers and other alcohol-based markers on fabric.
+It’s an easy way to customize clothing or to make home decorations.
+However, using these markers on fabric is very different from using them on paper.
 And you might be better off using other markers or fabric paint.

 I know this might sound a little disappointing to some.

 Copic markers work amazing on marker paper after all.

 But fabric is a completely different medium, and the alcohol-based ink of the Copic markers behave completely different on it.

 Let’s take a closer look at what to expect when using Copic markers on fabric.

 When I first used my Copic markers on fabric, I was actually surprised how well it worked.

 The colors look as good as on paper and I had no problem with the color coverage, unlike when I tried using Copic markers on canvas.

 However, what quickly caught my attention is that Copic markers will bleed like crazy on fabric.